WebAhead/master-reference/curriculum-planning/style-guide.md

 ### research-afternoon.md
 This should include:
-- 4 headings for each topic to be researched
+- a descriptive heading for each topic to be researched
 - a set of questions each research topic aims to answer

 ### resources.md